JordanDworaczyk/BTCPriceBot/docs/README.md

 Each status tweeted provides a 24hr summary of the price-action on a single exchange.
 The chart that Pricebots provides represents the weekly price action , of the crypto-currency, with each candle representing an hour of price movement.
-The charts looks a little something like this:
+The charts look a like this:

 Ethereum Pricebot | Bitcoin Pricebot
 ------------ | -------------